ithinkitskevin/spotify-weather/README.md

 ## References

-Utilizes Flask with Python 3.7 and [Spotify API] (https://developer.spotify.com/documentation/web-api/) & [OpenWeatherMap API] (https://openweathermap.org/api) with OAuth 2.0 Authentication.
+Utilizes Flask with Python 3.7 and [Spotify API](https://developer.spotify.com/documentation/web-api/) & [OpenWeatherMap API](https://openweathermap.org/api) with OAuth 2.0 Authentication.

 ## What can be done better

-In [recommendation tracks] (https://developer.spotify.com/documentation/web-api/reference/browse/get-recommendations/), you're allowed to put in audio_features.
+In [recommendation tracks](https://developer.spotify.com/documentation/web-api/reference/browse/get-recommendations/), you're allowed to put in audio_features.
 So correlate audio_features and weather together to come up with better recommendation system.

 Also, changing the weight of audio_features fields so that the results are better.